What is an anterior lumbar interbody fusion?

 Alternatives to anterior lumbar interbody fusion

-Clearly, fusion of the spine is an extremely involved and massively invasive process.
-The operation itself is followed by hospitalization and intense physical rehabilitation.
+Fusion of the spine is a highly invasive process.
+The operation itself uses a large 6- to 8-inch incision that cuts or tears the muscles surrounding the spine and it is followed by a two- to five-day hospital stay.
 Full recovery periods could take up to a year, and failed lumbar fusion is certainly a possibility.
 If you feel that the risks and lengthy recovery period of a traditional open spine surgery like spinal fusion are not for you, contact Laser Spine Institute.
-Our minimally invasive procedures are an effective alternative to traditional surgery.
-Request a review of your MRI or CT scan and find out how we can help you find relief from back pain.